raganwald/braythwayt.com/_posts/2025-03-20-potsticker-engineer.md

 Potsticker was inexperienced, but curious.
 And systems were far, far simpler in those days.
 Balanced against that was the undeniable fact that he was a first-time professional attempting to maintain and extend a program written by two other first-timer professionals.
 He worked things out, and bit by bit, he ticked off the requirements.

-it was done just in time to meet the customer's desired date.
-Potsticker accompanied Thyme on a flight to Dayton, Ohio to deliver and install the system for the customer.[^seats]
+The work was done just in time to meet the customer's desired date.
+Potsticker accompanied Thyme on a flight to Dayton to deliver and install the system for the customer.[^seats]

-[^seats] They flew on a twin-engine turboprop.
+[^seats]: They flew on a twin-engine turboprop.
 They were first in line to climb the stairs and board, but Thyme waved off the idea of sitting up front near the exits.
 He led Potsticker to the second-last row, which had good legroom and overhead height.
 "These old birds are **loud**, he warned, you'll see that the regulars sit as far back as possible."
 ### the installation
 The customer was represented by a loose cross-functional team, with members from each of the areas of their business that would be affected by installing the system.
 A senior manager led them.